-My career began at home, with a mother who was an artist and a father who was in business and marketing; this background influenced in my professional development.
+My career began at home – my mother was an artist and my father was in business & marketing, then teaching; this background continues to influence me today.

-I studied Art History at Edinburgh University which then led to some good early experience of working with an artist-led organisation, an international contemporary applied arts gallery and a regional arts centre which had a strong emphasis on the visual arts.
+I studied Art History at Edinburgh University, followed by some good early experience working with an artist led organisation, an international contemporary applied arts gallery and a regional arts centre.

-Having said I would never work in a museum, a key period in my career was working as a curator on the contemporary exhibition programme at Nottingham Castle Museum & Art Gallery.
-This is where I fell in love with museum collections and their stories.
-Working with artists who enjoyed responding to the spaces and the historical context of the Castle made me appreciate the possibilities of contemporary art in a historical location as well as the ‘white cube’ gallery space.
+I said I would never work in a museum, but a key period was working as a curator of the exhibition programmes at Nottingham Castle Museum & Art Gallery.
+This is where I fell for collections, their freight of histories and their potential to be borrowed by artists and seen anew.
+I began to work with artists who were interested in responding to both the historical objects and spaces.

-At the point when I was thinking of leaving, I was offered the chance to start a contemporary textile collection in partnership with the Contemporary Art Society.
-Between 1995 and 1999, I travelled around the UK and to Japan and the Netherlands to build the collection.
-This included working with Craftspace to commission Grayson Perry to design his first Coming Out Dress, which marked his emergence as a transvestite to the art world.
+I was offered the chance to build a contemporary textiles collection, in partnership with Contemporary Art Society.
+Between 1995 and 1999, I travelled around the UK, Netherlands and Japan to build the collection, making links with Nottingham’s own history of lace and textiles.
+The commissions included Grayson Perry’s first coming out dress, which marked his coming out as a transvestite to the art world.

 In 2007, I became a freelance curator, mentor and creative producer.
 I have worked with a number of organisations within the heritage sector, particularly the National Trust, developing and delivering contemporary projects across the Midlands and nationally, supporting professional development and building new partnerships.
 My practice has extended from the museum and gallery, to the landscape, the city, the village and the built space, working with collaborating artists, communities and partners.